moose5135/BouncingLogo2025/README.md

 - Ablity to change image
 - Ablity to change speed
-- Ablity to change background color
+- Ablity to change background color to a random color
-    - Currently only able to change to black and white
-    - *work in progress*

 ## Requirements